huntingphi/advanced-software-dev-notes/ASD_Week_1.md

 - Experience and training with similar applications, development tools, programming languages Team success depends on:
 - **Ability to communicate** and express ideas in the team
-  - be heard or be hearded
+  - be heard or be herded
 - Group interaction is a key determinant of group performance Management skills
 - Limited flexibility in group composition: do the best with people available